 RPC Server unavailable error

-There can be several reasons behind this error, but the most commonly reported one is improper configuration or disruptions in the connection of peripheral devices such as printers or scanners.
-Connection issues can often be resolved with a few simple steps.
+Well, there can be several reasons behind this error.
+Still, the most reported one is the improper configuration or disturbance caused in the connection of peripheral devices like printers or scanners.
+We have listed some of the root causes that lead to the RPC Server is unavailable error:

-• Windows Firewall: At times, a security application on the client machine or a third-party firewall running on the server can block RPC Server requests.
-This can result in the blocking of traffic reaching the TCP ports on the server.
-To address this issue, the first step is to ensure that the RPC server can communicate freely through your Windows Firewall.
+• Windows firewall: Sometimes a security application within the client machine or any other third-party firewall running on the server denies the RPC Server requests.
+It, in turn, blocks the traffic reaching the TCP ports of the Server machine.
+Allowing the RPC server to communicate through your Windows firewall freely.

-• Invalid Windows Registry Settings: RPC relies on valid Windows registry settings to function properly.
-Any modified, invalid, or corrupted registry entries can disable RPC services on your machine.
+• Invalid windows registry settings: RPC requires valid Windows registry settings to function; any modified, invalid or corrupt entry will disable RPC services on your machine.

-• Inappropriate Network Configuration: A network comprises PCs, network cables, peripheral devices, routers, and more.
-Any damaged component or improper network configuration can lead to server unavailability issues.
-In such scenarios, a procedure call from the user's end fails to reach the server, resulting in the 'RPC server unavailable' error.
+• Inappropriate network configuration: A network is a combination of PC’s, network cables, peripheral devices, routers, etc. Any damaged component or improper network configuration leads to server unavailability issues.
+In such scenarios, a procedure call from the user’s end fails to reach the server resulting “RPC server unavailable” error.

 Workarounds to fix the “RPC server is unavailable” Outlook error

-To make RPC functional and get the server issues sorted, you have to complete the following fixes one after the other.
+To make RPC functional and get the server issues sorted, you must follow the fixes mentioned below:

-3. Click on the Change Settings button.
+3. Moving ahead, click on the Change settings button.
 Click on the Change Settings

-4. Allow Remote Assistance to access both Private and Public networks. access both Private and Public networks
+4. Allow Remote Assistance to access both Private and Public networks.
+Allow Remote Assistance

-Always ensure that RPC-related services are running on your machine.
-Sometimes, by default, these services are disabled by the operating system.
-You can manually change the settings at any time by following these simple steps:
+Always make sure that the RPC-related services are running on your machine.
+Sometimes by default, these services are disabled by the operating system.
+You can manually change the settings anytime by following these simple steps:

 3. Look for three services, namely Remote Procedure Call Locator, Remote Access Connection Manager, and Remote Access Auto Connection Manager.
 Simultaneously, make sure that these services are actively running in the background.
 If not, select each service individually, right-click and select Properties, and select the Startup Type as “Automatic.”
 Click OK to save the changes.
 Select each service individually

-Invalid, corrupt, or modified Windows Registry entries can disable the RPC service.
-Ensure that the registry entries are correct.
-Follow the steps below to make RPC functional on your machine:
+An invalid, corrupt, or modified Windows registry entry might disable the RPC.
+Make sure that the registry entries are appropriate.
+Follow the steps given below to make RPC functional on your machine.

 Note: Be careful while making changes to your Windows Registry, any unnecessary changes might affect your system’s functionality.